How we test

 Hopefully it will never happen, but if you find yourself in a situation where you have to swerve around something, or someone, at the last moment, you need to be sure your car won’t spin out of control.

-We conduct a test travelling at speeds up to 56mph where we swerve around an object and rejoin the original lane.
+Travelling at speeds up to 56mph, we conduct a test in which we swerve around an object and rejoin the original lane.
 This determines how stable and controllable a car remains, and whether it is likely to understeer (lose grip from the front, and continue in a straight line) or oversteer (where the rear axle loses traction, potentially resulting in a spin).